Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/test-driven-development/_index.md

 **Functional Testing**

-Functional testing is defined as the testing of complete functionality of some application.
+Functional testing is defined as the testing of the complete functionality of some application.
 In practice, with web apps, this means using some tool to automate a browser, which is then used to click around on the pages to test the application.

 You might use a unit test to test an individual function and an integration test to check that two parts of the program play nice.
 Functional tests are on a whole other level.
 While you can have hundreds of unit tests, you usually want to have only a small amount of functional tests.
 This is mainly because functional tests can be difficult to write and maintain due to their very high complexity.
 They also run very slowly, because they simulate real user interaction on a web page, so even page load times become a factor.

 ## 3. Test-driven development

 Check out the following tutorial which teaches the basics of TDD in 30 minutes.
 There are lots of bonus lessons, including some that use Node.js, which you are encouraged to go through as well. **Don't just read it!
-Actually download the testing libraries and code it yourself.**
+Actually, download them testing libraries and code it yourself.**

 https://github.com/dwyl/learn-tdd